Citizenship By Investment - RIF Trust

 A few countries offer you the chance to apply for citizenship through establishing a business.
 Some countries require you to invest a specific amount of capital in their business, while others grant citizenship based on the number of jobs a certain business has created and maintained for a set amount of years.

-Many countries around the world offer their own version of a CBI programme.
+Many countries around the world offer their own version of a CBI programme aka Citizenship by Investment programs.
 A number of nations have a route to economic citizenship.
 The premise remains the same, but the requirements and processing differ from one country to the next.

 However, generally, anyone who wants to apply must: